elastic/eui/wiki/component-development.md

 Refer to the [testing guide](testing.md) for guidelines on writing and designing your tests.

+Refer to the [Cypress testing guide](cypress-testing.md) for guidelines on when and how to write Cypress tests.

 Refer to the [automated accessibility testing guide](automated-accessibility-testing.md) for info more info on those.

 ### Testing dev features in local Kibana